MarionGatinois/WAA-project/README.md

 I add a 3 buttons : - one to save the image on the server - one to display all images saved on the server - one to open the image in a new tab

 - To save on the server I use MongoDb and to deploy on Heroku, I create an URL with password that is hidden (only on heroku) to connect to Mongo Atlas.
-On Mongo Atlas I create a new database and a colection to store all images (name, date, url)
+On Mongo Atlas I create a new database and a collection to store all images (name, date, url)

 - To display all images from MongoDb I use the same URL, I recover all images on Mongo Atlas with fetch